DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 All this information appears in the startup log if you are connected using a serial monitor in case you forget.

 ..
 Note:: If you experience dropped connections to the AP, turn off the auto-connect feature on your phone to prevent it from randomly disconnecting from the AP and connecting to your home router because it thinks it's a better connection.
+You can also "forget" the connection it wants to switch to and then manually connect to that network when you need it.

 Connecting to your Network - Station Mode (edit config.h)